 - HIV/AIDS while treatments for HIV/AIDS have come along in leaps and bounds, this viral infection which affects the immune system can still make infected patients vulnerable.

-- Organ transplant recipients who need to take lifelong immunosuppressive drugs to avoid the body rejecting the don’t tissue.
+- Organ transplant recipients need to take lifelong immunosuppressive drugs to avoid the body rejecting the don’t tissue.

 - Autoimmune disease.